 Just like any appliance, your water heater will deteriorate with age.
 As we mentioned above, most water heaters can last up to 10 years, which is around the age where replacement is highly recommended.
 Even if your water heater isn’t showing signs of failing, once a decade has passed, you should take a look at the system’s manufacture date.
 This will give you a good indication as to whether it’s time to replace your current water heater.

 To learn about the age of your home’s water heater, look for the serial number.
 This number is usually printed on a manufacturer’s sticker that can be found on the upper half of your water tank.
 It’s important to note that the numbers you see listed won’t be in an easily identifiable format.
-Instead, they will be numbers that looks something like this: G087844596.
+Instead, they will be numbers that look something like this: G087844596.

 The beginning letter will either be a G, D, or an I, and they stand for the seventh, fourth, and ninth months of the year.
 The first two numbers after that will represent that last two digits of the year that the water heater was manufactured.